atwx/silverstripe-vitehelper/README.md

 ## Dev Mode

-To use vite in dev mode, you need to add the dev server url in your `.env`:
+To use vite in dev mode, you need to add the dev server url to your `.env`:

 ```dotenv
 VITE_DEV_SERVER_URL=http://localhost:3000